PEXANE2/azure-docs.tr-tr/articles/virtual-machines/windows/install-mongodb.md

 { "_id" : "ObjectId("57f6a86cee873a6232d74842"), "a" : 1 }
 ```

-`mongo` Konsolundan aşağıdaki gibi çıkın:
+`mongo` konsolundan aşağıdaki gibi çıkın:

 ```
 exit